fleetdm/fleet/orbit/docs/TUF-Update-Guide.md

 2022-08-23T13:59:48-03:00 INF update failed error="update metadata: update metadata: tuf: failed to decode timestamp.json: version 4172 is lower than current version 4174"
 ```

-### Notes
+## Notes

-- "Measure thrice cut once": Steps 3, 4, 5 and 6 allows us to verify the repository is in good shape before pushing to https://tuf.fleetctl.com.
+- "Measure thrice cut once": Steps 3, 4, 5 and 6 allows us to verify the repository is in good shape before pushing to [Fleet's TUF service](tuf.fleetctl.com).
 - Steps may look different if the upgrade is performed on a Linux or Windows host.